-Yes, we are teaching BBSH Year 1 only (of the 4 years of training) in the New York Area, France and Turkey schools, and BBSH Years 1 and 2 in the California school.
+For the 2021–22 school year, we are teaching BBSH Year 1 only (of the 4 years of training) in the New York, Colorado, France, Germany, and Japan schools, and BBSH Years 1–3 in the California school.

-Upon successful completion of Year 1, you can transfer to BBSH in Florida or BBSH UK in Oxford, England to complete Years 2, 3, and 4.
+Upon successful completion of Year 1, you can transfer to BBSH in Florida, BBSH in California, or BBSH UK in Oxford, England to complete Years 2, 3, and 4.